Choose the right building regulations application

 Regularisation (retrospective application)

-You may need to expose, remove and/or rectify works if the build doesn't comply with the building regulations and if you want a Regularisation certificate.
+You may need to expose, remove and/or rectify works if the building doesn't comply with the building regulations and if you want a regularisation certificate.